tel/saltine/README.md

 binding to NaCl (via [`libsodium`](https://github.com/jedisct1/libsodium)) which hopes to provide even more simplicity and safty to the usage of cryptography.

+Note that it's still possible to shoot yourself in the foot pretty easily using Saltine. `Crypto.Saltine.Core.Stream` produces messages which can be undetectably tampered with in-flight.
+Keys are insecurely read from disk---they may be copied and then paged back to disk.
+Use Saltine at your own risk.

 Tested with `libsodium-4.1`.